rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 />
 {{< /highlight >}}

-I use similar HOCs for instance in a {{% a_blank "real world SoundCloud application" "https://github.com/rwieruch/favesound-redux" %}}.
+For instance, similar higher order components are used in a {{% a_blank "real world SoundCloud application" "https://github.com/rwieruch/favesound-redux" %}}.

 Higher order components are powerful.
 You should use them with purpose.
 Always remember that they might add another {{% a_blank "level of abstraction" "https://www.youtube.com/watch?v=mVVNJKv9esE" %}} which makes it hard for other developers to understand your component hierarchy.

 {{% a_blank "Recompose" "https://github.com/acdlite/recompose" %}} offers a great range of helpful higher order components.
-Before you start to implement your own HOC, have a look at recompose.
+Before you start to implement your own higher order components in React, have a look at the recompose library.
 It may already solve your issue.
-There are a bunch of common HOC use cases out there.
+But invest a couple of minutes to explore how these higher order components are implemented.

-{{% chapter_header "Conditional Style" "conditionalStyle" %}}
+{{% sub_chapter_header "Conditional Style in React" "react-conditional-style" %}}

-Maybe you came across the problem to have conditional classes in your elements.
+Maybe you came across the problem to have conditional class attributes in your React components.
 It would look similar to the following:

 {{< highlight javascript >}}
 var buttonClasses = ['button'];